microsoft/implementation-patterns/pattern-datafactory-databricks/docs/adbcostoptimization.md

 - Leverage Azure Databricks cluster policies where possible to regulate the cluster configurations for all the clusters running within the workspace
+- Use cluster tags for project / team based chargeback.